ElementsProject/lightning/README.md

     ./configure
     make

-Or if you like to throw `docker` into the mix, you can use the offial docker image either directly or as a base layer for more complex images.
+Or if you like to throw `docker` into the mix, you can use the official docker image either directly or as a base layer for more complex images.
 The docker image is [elementsproject/lightningd](https://hub.docker.com/r/elementsproject/lightningd/) (from this [Dockerfile](Dockerfile)).
 Image tags with `-dev` at the end are images built with `DEVELOPER=1`.
 If you build the image yourself, you can use the build arg `DEVELOPER=1` to build c-lightning in developer mode.